Annelies Middel was born in 1973 and grew up in northern Holland.

 She studied painting and photography and experimented with transitional forms between these two fields.
 Her final project at the Minerva Academy of Arts consisted of a series of photographs.
 ‘Paintless’ photographs, photographs created and approached as paintings.

 Since 1993, the human being has been an important theme in her work.
 In the beginning, the paintings were dark, heavy, and with a central composition.
 A figure, naked or in underwear, is looking at the viewer.
-The holocaust was a theme that was deeply entrenched in this early work.

 Found photographs, self made movies and her own pictures are important inspirations for her paintings.
 In her series ‘Memories’ she examines the essence of a memory.
 In her view, colour is not a relevantelement for a memory; it can flow away, disappear from the memory, or it changes during time.
 A clear example is her 2006 painting ‘Coloured memory’, of which you see a detail on this page.
 A group of children, of which you get the idea they must be grown ups now, who all have a memory of this beach event, but none of them remembers it the same.
 Annelies painted that day, when they were still united, in the colour of their youth.